-Complaints not involving the headteacher or a member of the local governing body should be directed to the headteacher, via the school office.
+Complaints not involving the headteacher or a member of the local school board should be directed to the headteacher.
 This can be done by:

-- > Email to the school office - > Letter addressed to the headteacher, delivered to the school office
+- > Email: info@chur-ascen.dudley.sch.uk - > Letter addressed to the headteacher, delivered to the school office

-Complaints involving the headteacher or a member of the local school board should be directed to the chair of the school board.
+Complaints involving the headteacher or a member of the local school board should be directed to the chair of the local school board.
 This can be done by:

-- > Email the school office - > Letter addressed to the chair of the local school board, delivered to the school office
+- > Email: FAO D Brown info@chur-ascen.dudley.sch.uk - > Letter addressed to the chair of the local school board, delivered to the school office

-Complaints involving the chair of the local school board should be directed to the chair of the trustees.
+Complaints involving the chair of the local school board should be directed to the chair of the board of directors.
 This can be done by:

-- > Email: enquiries@edlt.org.uk - ➤ Letter: Chair of Trustees, Elements Diocesan Learning Trust, 16, Lowesmoor Wharf, Lowesmoor, Worcester, WR1 2RS
+- > Email: enquiries@edlt.org.uk - Letter: 16, Lowesmoor Wharf, Lowesmoor, Worcester.
+WR1 2RS